Carrington Pump House: History

 Coal trains were hauled to Bullock Island along a branch line from the Great Northern Railway.
 Individual wagons were then detached and brought to the cranes by horses.
 This function was later performed by hydraulic and electric capstans, and later still by motor tractors.
 The cranes each featured a single chain supporting crossheads from which in turn two or four equal lengths of chain were suspended.
 "Hookers-on" then secured these chains to lugs atop the detachable timber, iron or steel coal hoppers or iron-braced timber coal boxes, which would then be "heaved" off their underframes and slewed over the ship's holds, into which the load was released through hinged bottom doors via a pin struck open by a sledgehammer-wielding "pin boss".
 The empty hoppers would then be slewed back over their underframes, onto which they were then lowered and secured after the pinning shut of their doors.
 The process took rather less than two minutes.
-The cranes, which revolved through 360 degrees on a heavy central bearing, were simple machines supported by massive iron pedestal and housings, the first four of which were supplied by Mort's Dock and Engineering Co., Balmain.
+The cranes, which revolved through 360 degrees on a heavy central bearing, were simple machines supported by massive iron pedestal and housings, the first four of which were supplied by Mort's Dock & Engineering Company, Balmain.
 Movement was generated by hydraulic rams actuated by the high pressure water from the pipe runs.
 The crane jibs had no independent movement, so that each coal hopper was raised and lowered by the chain alone.
 This led up and over a head sheave at the end of the crane jib, then extended down it to another sheave before running around a four-fall chain block, the end of the chain being fixed to the inner section of the crane.

 The construction of the Hydraulic Engine House and cranes, together with the development of The Dyke and the laying of railways to serve the complex, lent to the formerly somnolent Bullock Island an atmosphere of life and energy, stimulating predictions that it would become to Newcastle what the Isle of Dogs, a place of much engineering enterprise, was to London.